Subject - English Writing

 How do we teach it?
 (Our implementation)

-• In Year R-Year 6, cursive handwriting is taught within lessons as well as being timetabled weekly for Year R- Year 2.
-In KS2 it is practised during early work sessions.
+- In Year R-Year 6, cursive handwriting is taught within lessons as well as being timetabled weekly through the Letterjoin scheme for Year R- Year 4.
+In UKS2 it is practised during early work sessions.
 The transition from the use of pencil to pen occurs when children in KS2 have shown that they are able to write neatly and with accuracy, across all subject areas.

 What is the difference that this makes?
 (Our impact)